 The Unfaithful Servants – Bio

 The Unfaithful Servants have quickly gained a reputation in Western Canada as an in demand festival band and a must-see act.
-With an original and exciting approach to traditional Americana, folk, bluegrass and country music, the group serves up explosive instrumentals, compelling story-telling and high powered vocals.
-Formed in the fall of 2017, the band garnered the attention of local music lovers and the music industry with an opening slot for Canadian folkie and Juno nominee Lisa Leblanc, and headlining slots at the Sooke River Bluegrass Festival, The Islands Folk Festival and the Canada 150 celebrations in downtown Victoria.
+With an original and exciting approach to traditional music, the group serves up explosive instrumentals, compelling story-telling and high powered vocals.
+Formed in the fall of 2017, the band garnered the attention of local music lovers and the music industry with an opening slot for Canadian folkie and Juno nominee Lisa Leblanc, and performances at the Islands Folk Festival, element Music Festival and the Canada 150 celebrations in downtown Victoria.
 With no formal recording until now, the Servants have achieved much in the past year, and their reputation as a band to watch for grows.

 The credits and resume of The Servants members are impressive, but it is the chemistry of the group and the skill of their individual musicianship that propels their live performance.
-Sharing vocal harmonies around a single microphone is an integral part of their blend.
+Sharing vocal harmonies around a single microphone is an integral part of their sound.
 Their original writing, from electrifying mandolin and fiddle instrumentals to heartfelt songs, combines well with deftly arranged covers from folk, rock and traditional repertoire.

 American born Mandolinist Jesse Cobb could be described as a virtuoso on his instrument.
 He is a founding member of the critically acclaimed bluegrass group The Infamous String Dusters, and with that group he received a Grammy nomination for one of his original compositions.
 Jesse has recorded and performed with the likes of Bela Fleck, Lee Anne Womack, Dirks Bentley, and Jim Lauderdale among others.
 He’s performed many times on the historic stage of The Grand Old Opry and has toured the world.
 His exceptional talent is widely recognized in the bluegrass world, and he is an innovator of the instrument.